5 Random-Walking Funds

-During my years on the stock exchange I gradually refined my trade selection methodology after learning from experience and building on my mistakes.
-I came to understand that my biggest winning trades were the ones that were both sound from a fundamental and from a statistical point of view.
+During my years on the stock exchange, I gradually refined my trade selection methodology after learning from experience and building on my mistakes.
+I came to understand that my biggest winning trades were the ones that were both sound from a fundamental and statistical point of view.
 So, now when I am considering a new security to buy or sell, I always try to look at it through both the fundamental and the statistical prism.
 That is especially true for closed-end funds (CEFs).

-For those instruments you can usually compare the market price to the fund's NAV and see whether the fund is trading at a premium or a discount.
-I would normally expect for CEFs to track their NAVs closely, but in my experience I have learned that it's not always the case.
+For those instruments, you can usually compare the market price to the fund's NAV and see whether the fund is trading at a premium or a discount.
+I would normally expect for CEFs to track their NAVs closely, but in my experience, I have learned that it's not always the case.
 Even if the market price does not track the NAV closely, usually the premium or discount that the fund trades at remains relatively stable over time.
 In either case, when I know that the market price has a stable relationship with the NAV, then I know that I have a strong fundamental base to step on.

 If the CEF I am considering is not closely tracking its NAV, then there is still a way to trade the fund.
-In those cases I usually manage to find a benchmark that the CEF moves with statistically.
+In those cases, I usually manage to find a benchmark that the CEF moves with statistically.
 If the fund and the benchmark are also close in terms of investment strategy, sector exposure, diversification and so on, then I feel even more confident because there is an underlying fundamental to support the statistical relationship.
 Of course, relying just on a connection between the fund and the benchmark to initiate a trade is less than ideal, but I have found this approach to have been profitable in the past.

 Sometimes, however, nothing seems to work.
 The CEF neither tracks its NAV, nor a benchmark.
-Then my methodology just breaks down and I prefer to stay on the sidelines.
-In this article, I want to share with you 5 funds that are untradable using my methodology and appear to just move randomly, driven mostly by technicals, not the funds' underlying holdings.
-I find those funds difficult to trade and I am hoping that by discussing them with you I would get some suggestions as to how I can improve my methodology so as to capture those seemingly "random walking" CEFs.
+Then, my methodology just breaks down and I prefer to stay on the sidelines.
+In this article, I want to share with you five funds that are untradable using my methodology and appear to just move randomly, driven mostly by technicals, not the funds' underlying holdings.
+I find those funds difficult to trade, and I am hoping that by discussing them with you, I would get some suggestions as to how I can improve my methodology so as to capture those seemingly "random-walking" CEFs.

 The funds